Collecting Janet & Anne Grahame Johnstone – Twin Illustrators

 Vol 5 (1952): illustrations for ‘Phantom and Patch’ by Pamela Whitlock

 |Struwwelpeter||Heinrich Hoffmann||1950: John Gifford||The German title translates as “shock-headed Peter” or “Shaggy Peter”, a collection of ten rhymed stories demonstrating disastrous consequences of misbehaviour.

 30p.
 Small quarto.
 Illustrated green boards, 26 colour illustrations.

 |Gulliver’s Travels||Jonathan Swift||1950s: Heirloom Library||A parody of the then popular travel narrative, the story combines Gulliver’s adventures with satire mocking English customs and the politics of the day.

 Part of the Heirloom Library collection.
-Colour frontispiece.
-Illustrated throughout with 7 full page colour and numerous b&w illustrations.
+Illustrated throughout with 8 full page colour plates (inc frontispiece), 7 full-page b&w illustrations, and 40 b&w line drawings.
 285p.